 Sleeping on a plane was never something I could do well.
 I could cope with the noise from the engines and the dry air in the cabin, and I would often take a mild sleeping pill on flights longer than ten hours, but even then, I would wake up each time my head tipped forward as I fell asleep.
 I applauded new seat designs which featured side flaps on the head cushion.
 It helped a bit as I could rest my head against either flap but nothing stopped my head from falling forward and they didn’t prevent neck aches after a long flight.
-I tried inflatable neck pillows but that didn’t help either – they were uncomfortably hard and didn’t support my head sufficiently.
+I tried inflatable plane pillows but that didn’t help either – they were uncomfortably hard and didn’t support my head sufficiently.
+As a consequence, sleeping well on a plane was always a challenge for me.

 All that changed when I was approached by the lovely Gemma Jensen with her new invention: the J-Pillow.
 The thing that struck me right away was its ingenious design.
 Roughly in the form of the letter ‘J’, the pillow supports the head, neck AND chin.
 That means my head would never fall over and I would never have another neck ache.
 It sounded too good to be true!
 Gemma sent me the J-Pillow for a review and I’ve since used it on numerous long-haul flights.
 My verdict: I’ve never slept better on a plane!